Careers at Lifespan Health System

 We cannot accommodate groups or individuals who would like a one-time volunteer opportunity.

-Can I shadow a doctor or TMH employee?
+Can I shadow a doctor or an employee at The Miriam Hospital?

 Volunteer services department does not coordinate shadow experiences.